angular/angular/aio/content/guide/http.md

 </code-example>

 Note how `sendRequest()` intercepts the response on its way back to the application.
-It  pipes the response through the `tap()` operator, whose callback adds the response to the cache.
+This method pipes the response through the `tap()` operator, whose callback adds the response to the cache.

 The original response continues untouched back up through the chain of interceptors to the application caller.